 Spring & Summer 2020 Room-Only Discount

 Next up is the “Bask in the Sun & Fun” room-only discount.
 With this offer, you can save up to 25% on rooms at select Walt Disney World Resort hotels for stays most nights April 1 through August 31, 2020, when you book through August 31, 2020.

 This offer excludes the following resorts and room types: all 3-bedroom villas, Fort Wilderness Campsites, Cabins at Copper Creek Villas, and Bungalows at Disney’s Polynesian Villas & Bungalows.

 In addition, you can turn this room-only discount into a package deal, but we don’t normally recommend that.
 We recommend keeping this as a room-only discount and purchase from one of the options in our Discount Walt Disney World Ticket Tips post–you’ll save more money and come out ahead that way.

 Annual Passholders & Florida Residents

 Pretty much the exact same offer is available for Florida residents and Annual Passholders, but with an additional 5% or 10% off, respectively.
-The AP/Florida Resident deal is minus the April 26 to July 9, 2020 travel dates–so just the first half of the deal above.
+The AP/Florida Resident deal is valid for April 1 to July 9, 2020 travel dates.

 As with most discount release days, Walt Disney World’s phone lines will be jammed and the online system will likely slow to a crawl at peak times, with Stitch eating the occasional page here and there.
 If you’re at all flexible about your resort choice or room preferences, consider waiting until later this evening or tomorrow when things calm down a bit.
 You’ll save yourself a lot of headache and frustration!